Welcome

 Glory to God, glory in the highest;

-Words John Francis Wade, translated by C. Frederick Oakeley © Public Domain
+Words John Francis Wade, tr C. Frederick Oakeley © Public Domain

 O Little Town of Bethlehem